 The policy applies to students whilst on campus, or whilst associated with the college.
 Student behaviour on trips and visits, placement, in local neighbourhoods, on public transport or on social media, is considered within the behaviour expectations and students may be held accountable in the same way as if in college buildings.
+If the college becomes aware of a student's behaviour outside of college that may indicate that they pose a risk to others, even if this was not while associated with the college, action may be taken.

-Key Stage 4 students enrolled at the colleges 14+ Academy, Supported Engagement (Mabgate) and School Partnerships must refer to additional processes and procedures found in the appendices with reference to statutory school age students.
+Key Stage 4 students enrolled at the colleges 14+ Apprenticeship Academy and Skills Development Programme must refer to additional processes and procedures found in the appendices with reference to statutory school age students.